 A brief aside: historically and almost universally, most members of a firing squad shoot blanks, to assuage their conscience.
 But such assuaging would contradict the Cuban firing squads' most vital purpose, secretly named "El Compromiso Sangriento" (the Blood Covenant.)
 This tried and true Soviet scheme was presented by Soviet GRU agent Angel Ciutat to Che Guevara just weeks after he and Fidel entered Havana in January 1959.
 The scene was a meeting at Che's palatial (and recently stolen) estate in Tarara just west of Havana.
 Every candidate for officer, suggested Ciutat, would take his place in a firing squad and pull the trigger with live ammo.

 In front of a genuine Soviet GRU agent, Che (who often signed his name Stalin II) was undoubtedly smitten and instantly embraced the idea.
 So let's see here: a policy suggested by a Soviet butcher and adopted by an Argentine hobo for murdering Cuban patriots, instantly became government policy in newly "nationalist" Cuba.

-As recently documented by Cuban-American scholar Jose Azel, Cuba’s “Social media” is so tiny
+“Social media” is so tiny

 Castro’s police state controls what its subjects, read, say, earn, eat (both food and amount), where they live, travel or work.
 In the mid 1990's the Catholic Human Rights group Pax Christi headquartered in Belgium, visited Cuba and (secretly) conducted a study on the status of the neighborhood snitch committees known as CDR's.
 Castro, under East German STASI tutelage, installed these in 1960, making a potential regime spy out of half the population.
 Instilling the pervasive fear and a mutual-suspicion society is essential to every communist dictatorship.